telerik/ajax-docs/controls/chat/functionality/templates.md

 # Custom Templates

-The **RadChat** supports the definition of custom templates to fit any custom payload that is returned by the service.
+The **RadChat** control supports the definition of custom templates to fit any custom payload that is returned by the service.

 The following example demonstrates how to implement a simple [Kendo UI template](https://docs.telerik.com/kendo-ui/framework/templates/overview) and to register it for the **RadChat**.